mocatfrio/network-programming/ftp-server/ftp-server.md

 	![](img/ss5.png)

-4. Check the document downloaded.
-If all documents can be opened, it means your FTP server is running properly.
+4. Check the file downloaded.
+If all files can be opened, it means your FTP server is running properly.

 	![](img/ss6.png)